hlship/cli-tools/README.md

-Normally, the function defined by `defcommand` is passed a number of string arguments, from `*command-line-args*`; it then parses this into a command map, a map with an `:options` key (plus a lot of undocumented internal data).
+Normally, the function defined by `defcommand` is passed a number of string arguments, from `*command-line-args*`; it then parses this into a command map, a map with an `:options` key that contains all the parsed and validated values for options and positional arguments (plus a lot of undocumented internal data).

-For testing purposes, you can bypass the parsing, and just pass a single map to the function, with a nested `:options` key.
+For testing purposes, you can bypass the parsing and validation, and just pass a single map to the function.

 You may need to mock out `net.lewisship.cli-tools/print-summary` if your command invokes it, as that relies on some additional non-documented keys to be present in the command map.

-Finally, validation errors normally print a command summary and then call `net.lewisship.cli-tools/exit`, which in turn, invokes `System/exit`; this is obviously problematic for tests.
+When _not_ bypassing parsing and validation (that is, when testing by passing strings to the command function), validation errors normally print a command summary and then call `net.lewisship.cli-tools/exit`, which in turn, invokes `System/exit`; this is obviously problematic for tests.

 The function `net.lewisship.cli-tools/set-prevent-exit!` can convert those cases to instead throw an exception, which can be caught by tests.

-When passing a map to a command function, the validations (defined by the `:validate` directive) are bypassed.

 Further, application code should also invoke `net.lewisship.cli-tools/exit` rather than `System/exit`, for the same reason.